friends-of-presta/who-we-are/README.md

 ## Publics

-We are PrestaShop integrators and developers, working together on modules themes and additional resources.
+We are PrestaShop integrators and developers, working together on modules, themes and additional resources.

 > Is this organization and its differents channels open for merchants and complete beginners?